deckhouse/sds-replicated-volume/docs/FAQ.md

 ./evict.sh --non-interactive --delete-resources-only --node-name "worker-1"
 ```

-> **Note!** After the script finishes its job, the node will still be in the Kubernetes cluster albeit in *SchedulingDisabled* status.
+> **Caution!** After the script finishes its job, the node will still be in the Kubernetes cluster albeit in *SchedulingDisabled* status.
 In LINSTOR, the *AutoplaceTarget=false* property will be set for this node, preventing the LINSTOR scheduler from creating resources on this node.

 Run the following command to allow resources and pods to be scheduled on the node again: